Table of Contents

 Vanity URLs and Redirects

-If you use a vanity URL, make sure the page uses a 302 redirect to maintain the vanity URL in the search engine results.
+If you use a vanity URL, make sure the page uses a 302 redirect to maintain the vanity URL in the same search- engine results.
 If it does a 301 redirect to the new page, then the vanity URL will be replaced with the page it redirects to.
 This means that any inbound links have a higher likelihood of going to the landing page instead of being pointed to the vanity URL.
 In this scenario, we always want to consolidate links to a single URL rather than spread them out across multiple pages.

 Updating Your Google Business Profile

-Recently, Google has introduced a feature that allows owners to update their profile from within the search results, circumventing the need to use the Google Business Profiles manager.
-There are many businesses that don’t regularly log into Google Business Profiles, let alone keep their information updated, so Google is trying to make this easier.
+Recently, Google has introduced a feature that allows owners to update their business profile from within the search results, circumventing the need to use the Google Business Profiles manager.
+There are many small businesses that don’t regularly log into Google Business Profiles, let alone keep their information updated, so Google is trying to make this easier.
 This shows that Google understands there’s still a lot of missing company information out there, and after reading this post, you might find some opportunities to update your own company’s listing.

 It’s critical to ensure your profile is accurate and up to date because when I look at the Google Insights data across our client base, I see that on average only about 5 percent of the views a profile receives will result in an action–a phone call, request for directions, or website visit.